Brett Bodine: Moving up

 After having improved his average finish in each of his Cup seasons to date Brett returned to the King Racing No. 26 car in 1991 with high hopes.
-Unfortunately, crew chief McReynolds left the team after the season's fourth race at Atlanta to join Davey Alison at Robert Yates Racing.
+Unfortunately, crew chief McReynolds left the team after the season's fourth race at Atlanta to join Davey Allison at Robert Yates Racing.
 McReynolds was replaced by Clyde Booth.
 In the season's seventh race, Bodine had a strong run in his attempt to win back to back First Union 400s at North Wilksboro.
 He started from the pole position and lead 103 of the race's first 218 laps.
 On lap 219, as the race leader, Bodine was wrecked by the lapped car of Ricky Rudd on a restart, ending his day.
 Even with the crew chief change and the wreck at Wilksboro, Bodine was fifteenth in points after placing eleventh in the ninth race of the season.
 However, the 26 team struggled with reliability issues for the remainder of 1991, falling out of ten of the season's final twenty races due to engine failures.
 Bodine managed a strong run at the fall Martinsville race, leading a total of 59 laps from the second starting position before getting passed for the lead by race winner Harry Gant with 47 laps to go and finishing second.
 Bodine made his second consecutive appearance in the All-Star race in 1991.
 For the season Brett had two top-five (both at Martinsville) and six top-ten finishes but the reliability issues pushed the team down to nineteenth in the championship standings.

 For 1992, the No. 26 team switched from Buick to Ford and Donnie Richeson, Brett's brother in law at the time, came on as the team's crew chief.
 Bodine won the poll at Dover and recorded top five finishes at Darlington and Martinsville.
 In the spring race at Martinsville, he qualified third and took the race lead with 36 laps remaining but a broken rear axle with 27 laps remaining dropped him to eighth place, two laps down, at the finish.
 In the fall race at Martinsville, Bodine led a total of 65 laps before getting passed for the lead by race winner Geoff Bodine with 43 laps to go and finishing third.
 From Sonoma through Phoenix in 1992, he was running at the finish of seventeen consecutive races, tied for the longest streak in the Cup Series at the time.
 Brett also qualified on pole and finished sixth in the Winston Open.
 For the season, Bodine totaled a career-best thirteen top-ten finishes, a career best average start of 8.1 (2nd best in the Cup series for 92), and a career best average finish of 15.4 en route to fifteenth place in the overall standings.